Adopted by God – Galatians 4

 Application Questions:

 1. How can we tell the difference between true believers and false believers (cf. Matt.
 7:15–23)?
-Is there such thing as a lifelong carnal Christian?
+Is there such thing as a life-long carnal Christian?

 3. Why did God need to adopt us (cf. Matt.
 13:38; John 8:38, 41, 44)?
 What is the spiritual significance of the adoption language in Scripture?